-All HHS agency websites, including all online forms and documents, must comply with state, federal, and HHS Electronic and Information Resources (EIR) accessibility requirements.
-Texas Health and Human Services agencies are also bound by the HHS EIR Accessibility Policy.
+All HHS agency websites, including all online forms and documents, must comply with state, federal, and HHS Information and Communication Technology (ICT) accessibility requirements.
+Texas Health and Human Services agencies are also bound by the HHS ICT Accessibility Policy.

 Training for Staff

-Training resources regarding Accessible EIR content is available to all HHS staff on our Training page.
+Training resources regarding accessible ICT content is available to all HHS staff on our Training page.
 The Introduction to Electronic and Information Resources (EIR) Accessibility course is a good starting point.

 Note: The course link above will take you to System Training Solutions (STS) where you will need to login using your employee ID number and agency's name (HHSC or DSHS).